How to Start UPSC Preparation from Scratch?

 If you are eligible as per the above table then you are good to go for UPSC Preparation.

 The 1st exam is Prelims, in which there are two papers.
 GS and CSAT.
-This exam is objective in nature.
-You will be asked 100 questions in Paper I and 80 Questions in Paper-II.
+This exam is objective.
+You will be asked 100 questions in Paper I and 80 Questions in Paper II.

 To write the paper, you are given two hours for each paper and both papers have the value of 400 marks.
 This exam works as a qualifier for the UPSC Mains exam.